wrex/rexs.tips/content/en/guitar/Fundamentals/notes/just-12-notes/index.md

 ## Shapes versus notes

 A surprising number of guitarists never learn where all the notes are on the fretboard, much less how to read music.
 This is a real shame.
 Musicians learning almost any other instrument **start** by associating written notes on the staff with where and how to produce those notes on their instrument.
-It’s an odd quirk and unfortunate side-effect of a guitar’s layout that encourages students to think abut "shaps" rather than notes.
+It’s an odd quirk and unfortunate side-effect of a guitar’s layout that encourages students to think abut "shapes" rather than notes.

 For example, the first thing millions of beginners learn to play is this C Major chord: